openjusticeok/spi-2023/okc-session/README.md

 ![image](https://github.com/openjusticeok/spi-2023/assets/56839927/04862e29-df29-46b1-b850-73186b653b08)

 **Using Packages to Find and Import Data:** This is an example of how packages can be used to load up data without even having to leave RStudio.
-It's our internal `{ojodb}` package, which darwas data from our OJO database.
+It's our internal `{ojodb}` package, which draws data from our OJO database.
 Tons of similar ones exist for Census data, data about Congress, data about the economy, etc.

 ![image](https://github.com/openjusticeok/spi-2023/assets/56839927/ae4eba63-4ec6-4b3c-9f98-ede00ac4e30a)